jmtorrente/sleek/Posts_ToComplete/2020-03-05-Celiownie-6x6-Brownie-Based-Camera-Project.md

 * The film advance was not easy.
 (This will be fixed with a redesign wheel knob)
 * Film felt to be not tight inside the camera. (this will be fixed with a new pressing plate)
+* Film tighten issue caused a loss in focus and perspective weird look

 ### RESULTS OBTAINED

 To this time, I have only made one roll of film on that camera.
-The results have been very good in terms of quality.
+The results have been very good.
 Nevertheless I could find some issues which I noted above and you may see on the pictures attached below.

 ### FURTHER ITERATIONS